 Library Lending Policies

-- PK & Kindergarten students can check out 1 book at a time, for a 2 week lending period.
+- Meadow Den (grades K-2) students can check out 2 books at a time, for a 2 week lending period.

-- 1st Grade students can check out up to 3 books at a time, for a 2 week lending period.
+- Mountain Den (grades 3-5) students can check out 4 books at a time, for a 2 week lending period.

 - All students can renew books that are not on a reserved waiting list if they want to continue reading their books beyond the 2 week lending period.

-- All students can search for and reserve books using the library catalog (access through the Single Sign on Portal) or by asking Mrs. Arment.
+- All students can search for and reserve books using the library catalog (access through the Single Sign on Portal) or by asking Mrs. Volkmar.

 - The library catalog system sends out automated weekly emails to remind families of books they have checked out and overdue books.
 These are meant to serve as helpful reminders to bring your books back on time.